Start9Labs/bitcoind-startos/docs/integrations/specter/macos.md

 Original Author: Community Member [@Chiefmonkey](https://twitter.com/HodlrDotRocks>)

-The Tor address provided by the Embassy's Bitcoin service can be used in the configuration settings for [Specter Desktop](https://github.com/cryptoadvance/specter-desktop>).
+The Tor address provided by the Bitcoin service can be used in the configuration settings for [Specter Desktop](https://github.com/cryptoadvance/specter-desktop>).

 ## Step 1 - Install Homebrew